duon97/SQL--Explore-Ecommerce-Dataset/README.md

 | 2017-29 | 57,111.46 | 383,927.37 |
 | 2017-30 | 29,493.94 | 413,421.31 |

-💡An upward trend in cumulative revenue reflects sustained sales performance and indicates that the business is consistently generating revenue over time.
-Despite short‑term fluctuations in weekly revenue, the continued rise in accumulated sales suggests healthy business growth and steady progress toward revenue objectives.
+💡 An upward trend in cumulative revenue reflects sustained sales performance and indicates that the business is consistently generating revenue over time.
+Despite short‑term fluctuations in weekly revenue, the continued rise in accumulated sales suggests healthy business growth and steady progress toward revenue objectives

 ---

 ## 🔎 Final Conclusion & Recommendations